Tkko/flutter_smart_auth/README.md

 Don't forget to give it a star ⭐

-## Demo

-## Setup
+## Getting Started

-We should set project kotlin version to 1.8.0 because of the new requirement for sdk 34 `RECEIVER_EXPORTED`.
+We should set project kotlin version to 1.8.0 or above because of the new requirement for sdk 34 `RECEIVER_EXPORTED`.
 Or we would get **duplicate class** error in different kotlin versions.

 so in the android level `build.gradle` file update the kotlin version like below:
 ```